- Diagnostic trouble code (DTC) P0174 stands for “System Too Lean (Cylinder Bank 2).”

 - Clogged fuel injectors

-- PCM issues (e.g., software in need of an update)
+- PCM issues (e.g., software in need of an update, though this is rare)

 - Worn-out oxygen sensor